pentamic/slate/source/index.html.md

 ## Overview

+> This is the code example pane.
+APIs using examples will display here.

 Welcome to the Pentamic Accounting APIs!

 The purposes of these APIs are:

-- To provide access to Pentamic Accounting centralized server instance from Pentamic Accounting client applications.
+* To provide access to Pentamic Accounting centralized server instance from Pentamic Accounting client applications.
-- Easily & securely integrating with other applications using widely accepted protocols and standards.
+* Easily & securely integrating with other applications using widely accepted protocols and standards.

 This document provide technical information and manual for developers who want to interact with the Pentamic Accounting APIs.